miroadamy/miroadamy.com/content/posts/2019-12-06-30-day-commit-challenge.md

 I hope for four main benefits

-1. feel good and start habit
+1. feel good and start/re-enforce habit
-2. stimulate the progress on writing documenation in source code
+2. stimulate the motivation on writing more code and documentation in source code
 3. speed up the work on the certification preparation with practical examples to try
 4. improve extracting/capturing the reusable chunks of scripts into Gists, blog entries or tools